pranavsonawane5/Chat-App/README.md

   - ChatWindow - shows chat history
   - MessageInput - send new messages
 - Uses native WebSocket API to connect to the backend
-- Listens for incoming messags and updates chat window dynamically
+- Listens for incoming messages and updates the chat window dynamically

 --Backend--
 - Built with Node.js and ws Websocket Library